A Provider’s Perspective

 The evaluation should be designed to create clear expectations from all parties and weed out providers who have the potential of supplying insufficient or substandard skills.

 1. Involve business stakeholders beyond the immediate task at hand when designing the sourcing strategy.
 Define the sourcing goals and objectives.
-Make sure that everyone clearly understand the reasons why sourcing is being considered, and what constraints the organization has regarding sourcing.
+Make sure that everyone clearly understands the reasons why sourcing is being considered, and what constraints the organization has regarding sourcing.
 It is imperative the business needs and priorities are understood.

 2. Clearly define the current state of operations to determine the improvement basis.
 Detail the current services, business requirements, quality expectations, any complexities that may exist, the existing cost for the service and specifically define the service or services which are being considered to be outsourced.